 Keep it iterative

-The basic concept of the Nintendo Switch is great as it is and other than some small hardware advancements we actually don't want to see Nintendo to change too much.
+The basic concept of the Nintendo Switch is great as it is and other than some small hardware advancements we actually don't want Nintendo to change too much.

 What we definitely don’t want is for the current Nintendo Switch library to be unusable.
 If Nintendo is going to bring out a second generation Switch console, we want it to take the Microsoft backwards compatibility approach with the games.
 Switch games aren't cheap and we want them to last as long as possible.
 Given the Nintendo 3DS can play all Nintendo DS games, we know this is something Nintendo isn't against.